laakshit-D/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 ## Output:

 ![image](https://github.com/user-attachments/assets/318ed232-bd4c-4ebd-9f3a-e0de0b1997cf)

 ## Result:
 Thus, the program to implement Linear and Polynomial Regression models for predicting car prices was written and verified using Python programming.

-## Result:
-Thus, the program to implement Linear and Polynomial Regression models for predicting car prices was written and verified using Python programming.